quicwg/wg-materials/interim-18-01/minutes.md

 Martin D: Let’s punt to QUICv2, unless someone shows the invariants aren’t sufficient.

-Jana; do we want to go to the old codepoints?
+Jana: do we want to go to the old codepoints?

 Roni: The document already exists to explain what to do.